Liberty Flames basketball: Jeff Meyer (1981–1997)

-In 1993, the Flames posted their first win ever over in-state opponent Virginia Tech in Blacksburg, Va.
-Then in 1994, Liberty claimed its first-ever Big South Conference tournament title against Campbell, 76–62.
-The championship game was featured on ESPN with over 800 students making the trek to Charleston, S.C.
-Liberty qualified for the NCAA Tournament and faced defending national champion North Carolina.
-Liberty also claimed the lead with under 10 minutes left, 47–46.
-The Tar Heels ended with the win, 71–51, but the Flames proved to be a strong competitor in the biggest game in the history of the program.
+In 1993, the Flames posted their first win ever over in-state opponent Virginia Tech in Blacksburg, Virginia.
+Then, in 1994, Liberty claimed its first-ever Big South Conference tournament title, defeating Campbell, 76–62.
+The championship game was featured on ESPN with over 800 Liberty students making the trek to Charleston, South Carolina, for the game.
+Liberty qualified for the 1994 NCAA Tournament and faced defending national champion North Carolina.
+Liberty took the lead, 47–46, with under 10 minutes left; the Tar Heels ended with the win, 71–51, but the Flames proved to be a strong competitor in the biggest game in the history of the program.

-Julius Nwosu was signed by the San Antonio Spurs in 1995, making him the first Flame basketball player to play on an NBA team.
-Matt Hildebrand became the second Liberty player to ever have his jersey retired.
+Julius Nwosu was signed by the San Antonio Spurs in 1995, making him the first Flame basketball player to play on a National Basketball Association team.
+Matt Hildebrand became the second-ever Liberty player to have his jersey retired.

 On March 1, 1997, Liberty played in the championship game of the Big South Conference Tournament for the second straight year and third time in the past four years.
 The Flames dropped a 64–54 decision to Charleston Southern.
 Peter Aluma finished his career as the school's and conference's leading shot blocker.
-He also was selected as the Big South tournament's MVP for the second time in his career and was named to the NABC all-district second-team.
+He also was selected as the 1997 Big South tournament Most Valuable Player for the second time in his career and was named to the National Association of Basketball Coaches (NABC) all-district second-team.